What is the ANU College of Law Internship program?

 Yes.
 Applications should be submitted using the appropriate online form.
 Links to the forms can be found on the Internships page.

-Where there are many applications for an internship at a particular partner organisations, only shortlisted applications will be forwarded to the host organisation for consideration.
+Where there are many applications for an internship at a particular partner organisation, only shortlisted applications will be forwarded to the host organisation for consideration.
 Students may be required to attend an interview with the organisation.
+The process is competitive.

-Students will be notified their ANU email address regarding the outcome of their application.
+Students will be notified through their ANU email address regarding the outcome of their application.

 When will applications open?